-(iii) Rs.4.05 crore of electricity duty on auxiliary consumption of energy was not realised from M/s Indian Charge Chrome Ltd
+(iii) Rs.4.05 crore of electricity duty on auxiliary consumption of energy was not realised from M/s Indian Charge Chrome Ltd an of the second

 (iv) Failure to realise electricity duty at the revised rate from M/s Indian Charge Chrome Ltd. resulted in loss of Rs.2.47 crore.